directus/directus/docs/guides/roles.md

 ::: warning Users in a Deleted Role

-If you delete a role that still has users in it, those users will be given a `NULL` role, which denies their App access and limits them to the [Public](/concepts/users-roles-and-permissions) permissions.
+If you delete a role that still has users in it, those users will be given a `NULL` role, which denies their App access and limits them to the [Public Role](/concepts/roles/#public-role) permissions.
 They can then be reassigned to a new role by an admin.

 :::